hashicorp/terraform/website/source/docs/configuration/variables.html.md

 ------

-**Default values** can be strings, lists, or maps.
+**Note**: Default values can be strings, lists, or maps.
 If a default is specified, it must match the declared type of the variable.

 String values are simple and represent a basic key to value mapping where the key is the variable name.
 An example is: